 Matt Allen (President)

 Matt has competed in 27 Sydney Hobart Races, twice taking out overall wins - in 2017 on his TP52 Ichi Ban and also in 1983.
 He is a past World Champion in the 11 Metre Class, four times winner of the Kings Cup and was second in the Farr 40 World Championships in 2006.
-He has a strong background in the governance of the sport as Chairman of the Volvo Ocean Race Australian Challenge in 2005/06; Commodore of the Cruising Yacht Club of Australia from 2007 to 2010; Past Treasurer of the International Farr 40 Class, Director of the CYCA SOLAS Trusts from 2005 and Chairman from 2006 - 2016; President of the Australia Day Regatta and Past Rear Commodore of the Royal Ocean Racing Club.
+He has a strong background in the governance of the sport as Chairman of the Volvo Ocean Race Australian Challenge in 2005/06; Commodore of the Cruising Yacht Club of Australia from 2007 to 2010; Past Treasurer of the International Farr 40 Class, Director of the CYCA SOLAS Trusts from 2005 to 2017 and Chairman from 2006 to 2016; President of the Australia Day Regatta and Past Rear Commodore of the Royal Ocean Racing Club.

 Matt became a Director of Australian Sailing in 2011, serving as Vice President and a member of the Planning and Finance and Nominations Committee and was elected President of Australian Sailing in November 2013.
 In May 2017, Matt was elected to the Australian Olympic Committee Executive Board; is Chair of the Finance Commission of the AOC and a Member of the Australian Olympic Foundation Investment Advisory Committee.

 Matt is former Regional CEO and President of UBS AG Japan and Managing Director of Swiss Bank Corporation in Australia and past President of the Australian Farr 40 Class Association.
 Matt is a member of the Olympic Team Appeal Committee (NSW), sits on the Arbitration Panel for the 35th Americas Cup and in 2017 was elected as Vice-Chair of World Sailing’s Oceanic & Offshore Committee.

 Sarah Kenny (Vice President)